allahverdia/GridTrust/puftest/README.md

 The first time you run the program, you should see an output of `05 45 aa d5 6d a2 a9 7c 36 63 d1 43 2a 3d 1c 85`

-Each time the program runs, the encrypted counter will be different because the counter on the board is being incremented with each run.
+Each time the program runs, the encrypted value shown in the terminal will be different because the counter on the board is being incremented with each run.

 For example, the second time you run the program, the board will encrypt `00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 01` using counter `00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 01` and so on.
-The encryption key never changes.
+The encryption key and plaintext never change.

 Compilation and running: